openclarity/apiclarity/README.md

 9. Generate some traffic in the applications in the traced namespaces and check the APIClarity UI :)

+## Configurations

+The file `deployment/apiclarity.yaml` is used to deploy and configure APIClarity on your cluster.

+1. Set `RESPONSE_HEADERS_TO_IGNORE` and `REQUEST_HEADERS_TO_IGNORE` with a space separated list of headers to ignore when reconstructing the spec.

+    Note: Current values defined in `headers-to-ignore-config` ConfigMap

 ## Testing with a demo application

 A good demo application to try APIClarity with is the [Sock Shop Demo](https://microservices-demo.github.io/).